Cally Ardington is a Professor in SALDRU. She completed her PhD in Economics at the University of Cape Town in 2009.

-Her research interests lie in development and labour economics with a focus on education and health outcomes in South Africa.
-She has extensive experience in the design, management and micro-econometric analysis of social surveys and has published widely in the fields of labour market analysis, social assistance and human capital.
+Her research interests lie in development and labour economics with a focus on education and health.
+She has extensive experience in the design, management and micro-econometric analysis of social surveys and quantitative (experimental and quasi-experimental design) impact evaluations.

 Her recent work has centered around emergent and early literacy and numeracy, social-emotional skills and executive functioning amongst kindergarten and primary school children.
 She is currently the Principal Investigator on a series of evaluations of a program in teaching reading and mathematics in African Languages in South Africa, and a pre-service learner-centered teaching program in Ghana.